wesbubeck/pendo-vuetify-app/README.md

 ### Code in the app that needs to be updated

-1. Update the app for you environment and subscription

-2. In the index.html file add you snippet inside the script tags
+1. In the index.html file add your apps snippet inside the script tags

-3. Add or change user data that will be used to identify the user located in the `src/user-data/user-data.json`
+2. To add or change user data that will be used to identify the user is located in the `src/user-data/user-data.json`

-4. In the Drawer.vue component
+3. In the Drawer.vue component

 - `teamEnvUrlAndSubLink` computed property add your `baseUrl` and `subId`
 - `teamEnvUrlAndSub` computed property add your `teamEnv` and `subName`

-5. In the Footer.vue component
+4. In the Footer.vue component

 - `teamEnvUrlAndSubLink` computed property add your `baseUrl` and `subId`
 - `teamEnvUrlAndSub` computed property add your `teamEnv` and `subName`